 When I see such unhinged comments as the above, I am reminded of the old adage that some “straight” people think more about gay sex than gay people do.
 As my sister once observed, the bigger the prude, the bigger the perv.
 Or as Jung put it, “That which we resist persists.”
 When I read these comments they just look like projection to me.
 Will the real demented, uneducated, deluded weirdos please stand up?
 Conflating homosexuality with pedophilia is particularly rich given that they are totally fine with ignoring what we know about the Epstein Files.

 If we are going to have a Fidelity Month, doesn’t that imply that you get a hall pass the other 11 months?
-Is this like making a “Honesty Month”?
+Is this like making an “Honesty Month”?
 It feels like Lent.
 Rats, I was going to cheat on my spouse, but now I can’t because it’s June.

 I can’t wait until next month when Cox announces Julyteenth, which is Juneteenth but for white people.
 Which brings us to . . . our next Mormon moment.